openplans/Leaflet.AnimatedMarker/README.md

 # Leaflet Animated Marker

 This is a Leaflet plugin for animating a marker along a polyline.
+Check out the [demo](http://openplans.github.com/Leaflet.AnimatedMarker/).
 Feedback appreciated!

 ## How does it work?